-Even so, in the hottest weather it might not feel like your fan’s making much difference – after all, it’s just shifting the same old hot air around.
+Even so, in the hottest weather, it might not feel like your fan’s making much difference – after all, it’s just shifting the same old hot air around.
 In fact, there are a wealth of ways to improve fan performance, but let’s start with the basics.
 First, of course, you’ll want one of our best fans.

 1. Use the lowest speed possible

 First of all, it pays to understand that fans are usually most efficient at their lowest speed setting.
 Turning up the power shifts more air, but it uses more electricity, generating more heat and noise in the process.
 Try to stick with the slowest speed that produces an effective draft.

 Talking of efficiency, a regularly used fan quickly picks up house dust.
 This tends to accumulate around its intake vents and particularly on the leading edge of the fan blades.
 Over time it makes them less slippery, and the fan becomes less effective.
 Many fans with concealed blades – notably Dyson models – include a serviceable dust filter.
 If you want to improve fan performance, make sure you check and clean it as recommended by the manufacturer to prevent it restricting the airflow.